Where do I find information on newly added courses or class scheduling changes?

 How do I know my bids are submitted?

 When you click the submit button, you will see a green message box appear in the top right corner displaying “Course Preferences Successfully Submitted.”

 Will I see an email confirmation after I submit my bids during the registration window?

 No. The only confirmation you receive is the Confirmation of Bids email which is sent after the registration window is closed.

 The Confirmation of Bids is an email which is sent by a member of the Registrar’s Office approximately one hour after the deadline to submit preferences for a particular round.
 This email provides you a list of the final set of preferences you submitted for that round.

 When will I hear more about the waitlist process?

 We will send more detailed information about the waitlist process after the registration window has closed.
-For now, we want you to focus on spring electives.
+For now, we want you to focus on registering for your JET and spring electives.

 There are courses for which I was waitlisted and I no longer have an interest in taking.
 What can I do?

-We strongly encourage students to be good citizens by removing themselves from any waitlist they are no longer interested in taking.
+We strongly encourage students to remove themselves from any waitlist they are no longer interested in taking.
 By doing so, you are helping your classmates who may be waiting for a seat in a course.